Google Enhances Tagging with New Cloud Integration

 FAQs

-It’s a beta integration for the Google Tag Gateway via Google Cloud Platform (GCP) that enables one-click deployment through Google Tag Manager and Google tag settings.
+Google introduced a beta integration that lets advertisers deploy Google Tag Gateway through Google Cloud Platform.
+The setup is simplified with a one-click workflow in Google Tag Manager and Google tag settings.

-How does the GCP integration improve data signals?
+How does the GCP integration improve first-party tagging?

 Comments